tpavlacky/teamcity-theatre/README.md

 ## Installation instructions

 1. Download and unzip the [the latest release](https://github.com/amoerie/teamcity-theatre/releases)
-2. Configure your TeamCity settings, the application needs a URL, username and password.
-If your TeamCity is configured with guest access, can use 'Guest' as the authentication mode, username and password are ignored then.
-To configure all this, you can choose between two options:
+2. Configure your TeamCity settings, the application needs to somehow get access to the TeamCity API.
+The following authentication modes are supported:
+  - "Guest" mode: If your TeamCity is configured with guest access, you can use 'Guest' as the authentication mode.
+You don't need any credentials.
+  - "BasicAuthentication" mode: Every HTTP call will have a basic authentication header with a username and password.
+  - "AccessToken": Every HTTP call will have an access token in the header
+3. To configure authentication:
   - Either add the following to the `appsettings.json` file:

 ```javascript